What Is An Able Account And How Can It Help Protect Your SSI Check? – Begley Report

 Any distribution from an ABLE account for a QDE will not result in a SSI reduction.
 However, any distribution from an ABLE account that does not fall into a QDE category is considered taxable income to the beneficiary of the account, and the IRS will assess a 10% penalty tax on the income portion of the funds used for the non-qualified expense.
 Additionally, SSA will then count as a resource any distribution from an ABLE account not used for a QDE.

-The IRS has proposed regulations.
+The IRS has issued regulations.
 Significant issues addressed by the regulations include:

 ♦ Verification of Disability.
-ABLE programs can devise their own methods for verifying claims of disability from individuals who are receiving SSI or SSDI.
 ABLE accounts can only be opened by beneficiaries whose disabilities began prior to age 26.
-Comments on the regulations suggest that states have SSI and SSDI beneficiaries verify, under penalty of perjury, that their conditions began during the appropriate time period.
+SSI and SSDI beneficiaries may verify, under penalty of perjury, that their conditions began during the appropriate time period.
 For individuals not receiving SSI or SSDI, the proposed regulations require a certification of disability signed by a trained physician and submission of additional medical evidence regarding the disabling condition.

 Essentially, the disability must have occurred prior to age 26 and must be determined by either: